Monk’s trail to Wat Phra Lat

 Wat Sakithaka To Wat Phra That Doi Suthep

-As we ascended, the walk got steeper still.
-However, taking the scenic route, around one hour, instead of the main road was our preference.
+As we ascended, the walk got steeper still, yet taking the scenic route instead of the main road was our preference.
 Reaching the top, we were extremely sweaty but discovering the temple and surrounds made it worthwhile.
 Wat Phra That Doi Suthep is beautifully ornate with numerous relics and statues.
-Further, the temple’s history and mountain proximity underline its iconic status.
-Due to it’s size, Wat Phra That Doi Suthep is visible from the city.
+Further, the temple’s history and mountain proximity, viewed from the city, underline its iconic status.
 When my Mum subsequently visited, we took a Songthaew to Wat Phra That Doi Suthep.
 On this occasion we participated in a Chinese ritual offering predictions into the future life we would lead.
-I showed my Mum around the complex and we marvelled at the Gold Chedi and many other structures.
+I showed my Mum around the complex and we marvelled at the Gold Chedi and many other sizable structures.

 Mountain trips – Doi Pui viewpoint